a-ngai/fermi_basic/README.md

  "BACKGROUND_PERIOD"  found in the .h5 file, and
 3. gives a crude calibration from TOF to eKE coordinates, based on the TOF and eKE values given.

-The script has not been tested!
+4. rebins spectra (you will use this regularly!).

 This gives a simple format from which more things can be added, and additional data from the .h5 files can be loaded.

+Python modules used in testing:

+h5py==3.12.1
+lmfit==1.3.2
+matplotlib==3.10.0
+numpy==2.2.2
+scipy==1.15.1